 Squaw Valley / Alpine Meadows, California.
 Squaw Valley hit the worldwide scene with the 1960 Winter Olympic Games, but they did not spend the next half-century resting on their laurels.
 Today, Squaw Valley offers the broadest variety of skiing in the Lake Tahoe area.
 Ample accommodations and dining at the base area, combined with excellent and growing kids programming, make Squaw a great destination for families.
 It has more of a true Alpine feel than its neighboring resorts in the South Lake Tahoe area.
 What we like most is the layout – all kinds of excellent terrain – about 6,000 acres worth — can be accessed from the same base area, so it conveniently suits a family of all skill levels.
 A quick gondola or tram ride up the mountain will get the beginners to many green runs, with more reliable snow than resorts whose greens are all at the bottom of the mountain.
 Getting There: Squaw is on the North side of Lake Tahoe, a short drive (45-55 minutes) from the Reno airport but also accessible from Sacramento or the San Francisco Bay Area.
 Note that this area is known for having snow tire or tire chain requirements after a big snow, so watch the weather and perhaps rent something with AWD and snow tires.
 Lodging is plentiful at the base area, or in the nearby towns that dot Lake Tahoe such as Tahoe City.
 The larger, interstate-side town of Truckee is also an option, about 20 minutes away.

 Whistler, British Columbia.
-This Canadian ski area has it all: Two great mountains to ski (Whistler and Blackcomb), incredible scenery, plenty of lodging options, good ski lesson and school choices, and a great village and downtown that is very pedestrian-friendly and full of places to eat and drink.
+Any ski area that made our list is beautiful, but Whistler Blackcomb on a good day can be downright breathtaking.
+This Canadian ski area has it all: Two great mountains to ski (Whistler and Blackcomb), incredible scenery, plenty of lodging options, good ski lesson and school choices, generally milder temps, and a great village and downtown that is very pedestrian-friendly and full of places to eat and drink.
 With over 8,000 acres of skiable terrain, this is the largest ski area in North America, surpassing ample mountains like Vail and Big Sky.
 What’s more, nearly 70% of its terrain is intermediate or beginner, making it a fun mountain for all skill ranges.
+The Peak 2 Peak gondola, which connects Whistler and Blackcomb mountains, is worth a ride even if you don’t plan to ski.
 The Whistler downtown area offers great dining, entertainment, and and ice rink, and the location near the Pacific Ocean makes it prime for big dumps, average over 450 inches of snow per year.
 It can be a little pricey and hard to get to, but watch the exchange rate if you are an American and you might be able to create some savings.
 Getting There: The Vancouver airport, well-serviced by all major airlines, is just a two-hour drive from Whistler.
 If you prefer to fly into Seattle, it is a 4-hour drive.
 Either way, remember your passport if you are coming from the U.S. Lodging is ample at the base area, known as the Village, as well as nearby ski-in neighborhoods like Creekside, Upper Village, and Village North.
 All are serviced by Whistler’s extensive lift system.